JaqiKal/task-master/README.md

 ## Design

-In the Task Master application, I've employed the Colorama library to infuse a touch of color into the terminal interface, enhancing both the visual appeal and the user experience by differentiating various types of information.
+In the Task Master application, I've employed the Colorama library to infuse a touch of colour into the terminal interface, enhancing both the visual appeal and the user experience by differentiating various types of information.

 ### Color Usage in Application